pamelafox/python-web-apps/README.md

 ## Example projects

 These repositories can be used as starting points for student projects (and some of them are already used in the exercises).
-Many of these contain instructions for easy deployment to Azure, but they can also be run locally or deployed to other cloud providers.
+All repositories contain instructions for running the app locally, and many of them contain instructions for deploying to Azure.
+Other cloud providers can be used as well, but the steps would be different.

 ### Flask/Quart